 Before you can publish anything in the Vaadin Directory you must register as vaadin.com user.
 Typically you create a personal account for yourself, but you can also create an account for teams and companies.
 You might consider these options if you are just publishing some work that is not completely authered or owned by you.

 When registering fill out as complete information as you can.
 In minimum this means email, first and lastname and the contact information: email, phone and address.

-You can access your information from the vaadin.com control panel.
+You can modify your information in the vaadin.com account page.

 Available Add-on Types

 The add-ons are split into five different categories in Vaadin Directory.

 - UI Components (UI components with client and/or server-side implementation)

 - Tools (tools for making Vaadin development easier in some sense)

 - Miscellaneous (other add-ons that are supposed to help in Vaadin development)

 Vaadin Directory allows you to publish your work under different open-source